The biclustering_wrapper() function runs the full

 What this function does:

-(Stratified feature selection) Divides the log2(mean) expression range into equal-sized bins to ensure balanced representation across low, medium, and high expression levels.
+(Stratified selection) Divides the log2(mean) expression range into equal-sized bins and selects the top hypervariant regions within each bin, ensuring balanced representation across low, medium, and high expression levels rather than favoring highly expressed regions by default.

 |---|---|---|---|---|